 The value of each Share Class is linked to the Reference Index, the performance of which may rise or fall.
+The value of each Currency Hedged Share Class is linked to the Reference Index (and to the relevant hedging arrangement as described under "Share Class Currency Hedging Methodology"), the performance of which may rise or fall.
 Hence, investors should note that the value of their investment could fall as well as rise and they should accept that there is no guarantee that they will recover their initial investment.
 The return that the Shareholder may receive will be dependent on the performance of the Reference Index.